-This connection is particularly valuable, as $\Delta(H)$ possesses a richer structural framework compared to the original hypergraph $H$.
+This connection is particularly valuable, as $\Delta(H)$ possesses a hierarchical structure compared to the original hypergraph $H$.
 The enhanced complexity of $\Delta(H)$ allows for a more nuanced analysis of the underlying hypergraph structure without losing the original hypergraph information $H$.

 In real-world hypergraphs, node features are often the only provided data.
 To leverage these features effectively, it is critical to explicitly compute the degree 0 sheaf Laplacian, which models how node features diffuse to adjacent nodes through the hypergraph structure. \\

-\begin{proposition} Suppose $H=(V(H), E(H), f_H)$ is a hypergraph and $\mathcal{F}$ is a cellular sheaf on $\Delta(H)$.
+\begin{proposition}Suppose $H=(V(H), E(H), f_H)$ is a hypergraph and $\mathcal{F}$ is a cellular sheaf on $\Delta(H)$.
 For a 0-cochain $\mathbf{x}$, the $[v]_v$-component of the degree 0 sheaf Laplacian is

 \end{proposition}